dima028/aws-cloud/module5.md

  * High availability workloads

 ## Amazon DynamoDB
-**Amazon DynamoDB**: NoSQL serverless database with *DynamoDB tables* organized into *items* with *attributes*.
+**Amazon DynamoDB**: NoSQL non-relational serverless database with *DynamoDB tables* organized into *items* with *attributes*.
 DynamoDB manages the underlying storage and scalability for you.
 Has a millisecond response time.
 NoSQL makes it dodge performance and scaling issues that rigid schemas that SQL would entail.
+Need simpler queries for one table rather than multi-table complex SQL queries.
+Optimized for querying single tables very quickly and high scalability.
+* Serverless: DynamoDB is serverless, which means that you do not have to provision, patch, or manage servers.
+You also do not have to install, maintain, or operate software.
+* Automatic scaling: As the size of your database shrinks or grows, DynamoDB automatically scales to adjust for changes in capacity while maintaining consistent performance.
+This makes it a suitable choice for use cases that require high performance while scaling.

+## Amazon Redshift